bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ---
 ### Tool comparisons

-To use the truth set for comparing the accuracy of existing STR calling tools we first need to define what we mean by accuracy.
+Using the truth set to compare accuracy of existing STR callers requires us to first define what we mean by accuracy.
-For variant types such as SNVs and InDels, the definition is relatively straight-forward - a tool will either call a variant or not, and then it might get the zygosity right or wrong, but that's about it.
-Although these metrics are also important for STRs, the additional aspect of number of repeats introduces a lot more nuance.
-For a given STR locus, a tool may get the number of repeats exactly right, or it may be off by +/-1, or off by many.
+For other variant types such as SNVs and InDels, the definition is relatively straight-forward - a tool will either call a variant or not, and then it might get the zygosity right or wrong, but that's about it.
+These metrics are also important for STRs, but the additional aspect of number of repeats introduces a lot more nuance.
+For example, for a given STR locus, a tool may get the number of repeats exactly right, or it may be off by +/-1, or off by many repeats.
 It might even call an expansion where the true genotype is a contraction.
-To avoid getting bogged down around the right definition, we can just begin with the simplest definition and build from there.
+To avoid getting bogged down in finding the right definition, we can begin with the simplest definition and build from there.

-Also, to keep the analysis manageable, we focus on current widely-used tools - ExpansionHunter, GangSTR and HipSTR, and later also look at ExpansionHunterDenovo.
+Also, to keep the analysis manageable, we focus on several widely-used tools - ExpansionHunter, GangSTR and HipSTR, and later also look at ExpansionHunterDenovo.

 #### Exact accuracy

 The simplest definition of STR calling accuracy is - how many genotypes did a tool get exactly right? ie. what fraction of called allele sizes exactly match the corresponding allele size in the truth set.
-When we run ExpansionHunter, GangSTR and HipSTR on the 139,244 (96%) truth set loci that have 2bp to 6bp motifs and that are present in the reference genome, we find the accuracy varies as follows:
+When we run ExpansionHunter, GangSTR and HipSTR on the 139,244 (96%) truth set loci that have 2bp to 6bp motifs and that are present in the reference genome, we find that accuracy varies as follows:

 <table>
    <tr>